ivan1993spb/snake-server/README.md

 Input message types:

-* *snake* - when player sends a game command in message payload to control snake
+* *snake* - when a player sends a game command in message payload to control the snake
-* *broadcast* - when player sends a short phrase or emoji to broadcast it for players in game
+* *broadcast* - when a player sends a short phrase or emoji to broadcast it for players in a game

 **Input message size is limited: maximum 128 bytes**

 #### Snake input message

-Snake input message contains game command.
-Game command sets snake direction if it possible.
+Snake input message contains a game command.
+A game command sets player's snake direction if it possible.

 Accepted commands: